syncfusion-content/blazor-docs/blazor/appearance/theme-studio.md

 ![Theme Studio download-icon](images/download-icon.png)
 2. Assign a theme name in the File Name field, and click the Download button.
 ![Theme Studio download-dialog](images/download-dialog.png)
-3. The download styles will come as a zip file that contains SCSS and CSS files for the selected Syncfusion&reg; Blazor components.
+3. The download styles will come as a zip file that contains SCSS and CSS files for the selected Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor components.
 The current settings are stored in the `settings.json` file.

 ![Theme Studio output-files](images/output-files.png)